Transport in the Isle of Man: Railways

+a Reopened 2022, on a shortened route with its western terminus at Broadway.

 (The last three are short-distance tourist rides which cannot be said to be transport services.)

+In addition, in 2025 a short length of tramway on the Queen's Pier, Ramsey was partly reopened.

 All of these routes are seasonal.

 Airports

 The only commercial airport on the island is the Isle of Man Airport at Ronaldsway.
 Scheduled services operate to and from various cities in the United Kingdom and Ireland, operated by several different airlines.

 The island's other paved runways are at Jurby and Andreas.
 Jurby remains in Isle of Man Government ownership and is used for motorsport events and, previously, airshows, while Andreas is privately owned and used by a local glider club.
 The old Hall Caine Airport, a grass field near Ramsey, is no longer used.

 Aircraft Register

 The Isle of Man Aircraft Register became operational on 1 May 2007.

 The register is open to all non-commercial aircraft and is intended to be of particular interest to professionally flown corporate operators.

-As of November 2012 a total of 537 corporate and private aircraft had been registered.
+As of August 2025 a total of 1404 corporate and private aircraft had been registered.